-Approved by order of the members of the Board of Trustees on 30 November 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 12 December 2023 and signed on their behalf by:

-Ms S Ford Chair of Trustees Mr A HarvisonAccounting Officer
+Mr M Lee Chair of Trustees Mr A Harvison Accounting Officer

-STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE

-As Accounting Officer of Hedingham School and Sixth Form I have considered my responsibility to notify the Governing Body and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the Academy, under the funding agreement in place between the Academy and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As Accounting Officer of Hedingham School and Sixth Form I have considered my responsibility to notify the Governing Body and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and noncompliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement, in place between the Academy and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the Governing Body are able to identify any material irregular or improper use of all funds by the Academy, or material non-compliance with the terms and conditions of funding under the Academy's Funding Agreement and the Academies Financial Handbook 2021.
+I confirm that I and the Trustees are able to identify any material irregular or improper use of all funds by the Academy, or material non-compliance with the terms and conditions of funding under the Academy's Funding Agreement and the Academy Trust Handbook 2022.